elementary/docs/apis/launchers.md

 ```

 {% hint style="warning" %}
-The action name used in `.desktop` file, both in Desktop Entry and later in Desktop Action groups, needs to match exactly the name used to register the action with `GLib.Applicatin` in the source code.
+The action name used in `.desktop` file, both in Desktop Entry and later in Desktop Action groups, needs to match exactly the name used to register the action with `GLib.Application` in the source code.
 {% endhint %}

 The `Icon` line is optional and should be an icon which represents the action that will be performed.
 The `Exec` line should be specified, but is used only for backwards compatibility in case your app ever runs in an environment without D-Bus activation support.